orbs-network/orbs-spec/behaviors/flows/intra-node-sync.md

   * `StateStorage`
   * `TransactionPool`

-## Assumptions for successful flow
+## Assumptions for a successful flow

-* `BlockStorage` is synchronized to latest block.
+* `BlockStorage` is synchronized to the latest block.

 ## Flow